 Buy and Install a Car Seat

-Way before your due date, install a rear-facing car seat in the back seat of your car.
+Way before your due date, install a rear-facing car seat in the back middle seat of your car.
 Follow the manufacturer's instructions and practice adjusting the straps and buckles.
 Often you can find a certified child passenger safety expert at a hospital, police station, or fire department.
 Ask the expert if you've installed it right.

 Get Older Kids and Pets Ready